Exercise Routines for Mental Clarity

 Duration: 20 minutes total.
 Space needed: Enough to move freely (home office, park, gym floor).

-Warm-up (2 minutes): Light movement – marching, slow walking, or easy cycling.
+Warm-up (2 minutes): Light movement such as marching, slow walking, or easy cycling.
 Get your heart rate gradually elevated.
 This prepares your muscles and cardiovascular system for the work ahead.

 Main intervals (15 minutes): Alternate between moderate-intensity and easy-intensity movement in 90-second blocks:

 • Minutes 2-3.5: Moderate intensity.
-This should feel like work – elevated breathing, elevated heart rate, but not sprinting.
+This should feel like work, with elevated breathing and elevated heart rate, but not sprinting.
 You could speak a few words but not full sentences.

 • Minutes 3.5-5: Easy intensity.
 Recover.
 Slow your pace significantly.
 Catch your breath.
 This is active recovery, not full stop.